VolkovLabs/business-news/README.md

 - Extract and parse as additional fields:
   - Image from Meta.
   - H4 and Image from the Encoded content.
+- Filter items/entries based on the selected Time Range.

 ## Feedback